Skip to main content

 Humility is accountability made visible

-When leaders frame every criticism as technical, external, or disproportionate, they may win the argument but lose credibility.
+When leaders frame every criticism as technical, external, or disproportionate, they may buy themselves room to manoeuvre but lose credibility.
 Over time, staff learn that reflection is performative.
-Accountability becomes something to manage, not embody.
+In these circumstances accountability becomes something to manage, not embody.

 The courage of owning your mess